prebid/prebid.github.io/dev-docs/modules/userId.md

 ## DigiTrust

 [DigiTrust](https://digitru.st) is a consortium of publishers, exchanges, and DSPs that provide a standard user ID for display advertising similar in concept to ID-for-Ads in the mobile world.
 Subscribers to the ID service get an anonymous, persistent and secure identifier for publishers and trusted third parties on all browser platforms, including those which do not support third party cookies by default.

+Add it to your Prebid.js package with:

+{: .alert.alert-info :}
+gulp build --modules=userId,digiTrustIdSystem

 ### DigiTrust Registration